NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

 A headless kubernetes services will be deployed to connect the pods.
 This service will be unique to each container workflow.
 Each rabbit node would be reached via `<host-name>.<service-name>`.
 The service-name would be provided to the application via a well-known environmental variable.
 This has been prototyped and has proven to be successful.
+The list of rabbits that are open for communication will be provided as well.

 #### Compute-to-Rabbit Communication